gsilover-tr/Project-LighterDroid/README.md

 * flag removal etc.
 */
 ```
+***
 # Credits
+- @ExtremeXT as this rom is built with his repo!
+- @ExtremeXT again for motivation and patch fixes
+- @osrott61-gh For helping me alot with patches and booting this base
+- @dupazlasu for checking logs, fixing patches!
+- @Mesazane for bluetooth fix patch!
+- @gsilover-tr for giving the idea of this rom.

-A big thanks goes to the following for their invaluable contributions in no particular order (MORE INFO AND PEOPLE: TO BE WRITTEN)
+Original ExtremeROM Credits: A big thanks goes to the following for their invaluable contributions in no particular order (MORE INFO AND PEOPLE: TO BE WRITTEN)
 - **[salvogiangri](https://github.com/salvogiangri)** for the UN1CA build system, OneUI patches, and general help and support while developing
 - **[Ocin4Ever](https://github.com/Ocin4Ever)** for a lot of help especially on smali, advice and emotional support :D
 - **[Igor](https://github.com/BotchedRPR)** for getting me into porting, teaching me the basics, and emotional support down the road